NileshSP/dotnetefrazorcompssr/README.md

 Steps: using Visual Studio code editor
 >1.
 Open the root folder of the downloaded repository
 >2.
 Await until the project is ready as per the status shown in taskbar which loads required packages in the background
 >3.
-Open Terminal - 'Terminal -> New Terminal' and execute commands as `cd ReactJsAspnetEFSql` & `dotnet build` & `dotnet run` sequentially
+Open Terminal - 'Terminal -> New Terminal' and execute commands as `dotnet build` & `dotnet run` sequentially OR
-OR
 >4.
 Hit -> F5 or select 'Debug -> Start Debugging' option to run the project